BX-Team/NDailyRewards/README.md

 - Requires **Java 17 or later** to work properly.
 For older versions of Java, this may affect the functionality of the plugin.

 ## ✨ Features
-- 📇 MySQL and SQLite support
+- 📇 MariaDB and SQLite support
 - ⚙️ High adjustable and simple configuration
 - 🌈 HEX Colors with gradient support
 - ⌨️ Various action types for rewards